-Catalyst Alternative Private High School Boulder, CO
+About Catalyst High School

 History

-In August 2007, Catalyst opened its doors as a non-profit high school with a full team of former Chinook teachers, The mission of the school once again: to serve under-achieving, high-potential students at risk of dropping out of high school.
-Since its inception, Catalyst has continued to evolve rapidly, with new ideas from new research and new teachers, and with more support for students whose mental and academic needs require a more personalized and responsive educational experience.
+In August 2007, Catalyst opened its doors as a non-profit high school with a full team of former Chinook teachers.
+Since its inception, Catalyst has continued to evolve rapidly, with new ideas from new research and new teachers, and with more support for students whose academic and individual needs require a more personalized and responsive educational experience.
+In May 2010, Catalyst High School earned the highest level of accreditation offered by NCA CASI.

 Questions to Consider When Looking at Alternative High Schools

 When considering a new school, give yourself choices, and look at several schools.
 Spend at least an hour talking to the admissions counselor at each school.
 Also, talk to students and spend plenty of time walking around each school.
-During your visits, think about these questions
+During your visits, think about these questions:

 • Do I feel comfortable and safe here, so I can be who I really am?